Matthew 19:4 “Haven’t you read, he replied, that at the beginning the Creator made them male and female,”

-When I teach on the topic of marriage I start with Matthew 19:3-12.
+When I address the topic of gender and marriage I start with Matthew 19:3-12.
 In this passage the Pharisees actually approach Jesus on the topic of divorce rather than marriage.
-They asked him: “is it lawful for a man to divorce his wife for any and every reason?” (vs 3b).
+They asked him: “is it lawful for a man to divorce his wife for any and every reason?” (vs. 3b).
 Rather than answering them directly, he goes back to the beginning, to the Genesis creation account.
-“Haven’t you read,” he replied, “that at the beginning the Creator ‘made them male and female, and said, ‘For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh’?
-So they are no longer two, but one flesh.
-Therefore what God has joined together, let no one separate.” (vss 4-6)
+“Haven’t you read, he replied, that at the beginning the Creator made them male and female, and said, ‘For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh’?
+So, they are no longer two, but one flesh.
+Therefore what God has joined together, let no one separate.” (vs. 4-6).

 I don’t want to minimize the difficulty of many questions that face the church today, but I do want to encourage the church to question whether their struggles are coming from the “Word” or from the “World”?
-Are you re-evaluating your beliefs because God revealed a new truth from His Word, or because the World has been placing pressure on you to change?
+Are you re-evaluating your beliefs because God revealed a new truth to you from His Word, or because the World has been placing pressure on you to change?
 Remember Paul’s admonition: “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.”
-Romans 12: 2a.
+(Romans 12:2a).
 When you are feeling confused and overwhelmed, get back to the basics – get back to the Word of God.